nocode-js/nocode-platform-boilerplate/README.md

 ## 💡 License

-This template is released under the MIT license.
+This boilerplate is released under the MIT license.